History of paper currency in Indian subcontinent

-Many European trading companies came to India during the 18th century.
+Many European trading companies came to India's during the 18th century.
 These trading companies set up private banks which issued paper currencies in Indian subcontinent first.
 But these notes were text-based.
 Charles Canning, 1st Earl Canning first introduced paper currency in Indian subcontinent in 1861 officially.

 India has a rich tradition of financial instruments and hundi.
 In the modern sense, paper currency was introduced in India in the last half of the eighteenth century when private and semi-public banks began to introduce currency.
 The Paper Currency Act, 1861 gave the Government of India the exclusive right to print and circulate banknotes and thereby abolishes the printing and circulation of banknotes by the private Presidency Banks.
 Until the establishment of the Reserve Bank of India on 1 April 1935, the Government of India continued to print and issue banknotes.

 Reason

 The expansionist strategies of the East India Company led Bengal to a scarcity of gold and silver bullion.
 Sensing an emerging credit crisis, the British official introduced paper currency in India.